bluesky/bluesky/doc/source/hardware.rst

 Movable (or "Settable")  Device
 +++++++++++++++++++++++++++++++

-The interface of a settable device extends the interface of a readable device with the following additional methods and attributes.
+The interface of a movable device extends the interface of a readable device with the following additional methods and attributes.
+The utility function :func:`bluesky.utils.is_movable` can be used to check if an object meets the expected interface of a Movable.
-Movable device objects must pass :func:`bluesky.utils.is_movable(obj)`.

 .. class:: MovableDevice: